 For safety, ground the metal chassis of the inverter to the Earth Ground or to the other designated ground (For example, in a mobile RV, the metal frame of the RV is normally designated as the negative DC ground).
-An equipment grounding Lug (7) has been provided for grounding the metal chassis of the inverter to the appropriate ground.
+For PST-60 and PST-100.
+An equipment grounding bolt with a wing nut (7) has been provided for grounding the metal chassis of the inverter to the appropriate ground.
+For PST-150 and PST-200, grounding lug (7) has been provided.

-When using the inverter in a building, connect a 10 mm2 or AWG #8 insulated stranded copper wire from the above equipment grounding lug to the Earth Ground connection (a connection that connects to the Ground Rod or to the water pipe or to another connection that is solidly bonded to the Earth Ground).
+When using the inverter in a building, connect a 10 mm2 or AWG #8 insulated stranded copper wire from the above equipment grounding bolt to the Earth Ground connection (a connection that connects to the Ground Rod or to the water pipe or to another connection that is solidly bonded to the Earth Ground).
 The connections must be tight against bare metal.
 Use star washers to penetrate paint and corrosion.

-When using the inverter in a mobile RV, connect a 10 mm2 or AWG #8 insulated stranded copper wire from the above equipment grounding lug to the appropriate ground bus of the RV (usually the vehicle chassis or a dedicated DC ground bus).
+When using the inverter in a mobile RV, connect a 10 mm2 or AWG #8 insulated stranded copper wire from the above equipment grounding bolt to the appropriate ground bus of the RV (usually the vehicle chassis or a dedicated DC ground bus).
 The connections must be tight against bare metal.
 Use star washers to penetrate paint and corrosion.